-- Do not eat or drink anything the day of the exam. - Please come to the hospital 1 hour before your appointment. - You may take your heart or blood pressure medication the morning of the exam with a small sip of water. - Bring a list of your medications with you to the test. - Please make sure you have an adult over the age of 18 available to take you home after the test.
+B. Please come to the hospital 1 1⁄2-2 hours before your appointment.

+- Bring a list of your medications with you to the test. - Please make sure you have an adult over the age of 18 available to take you home after the test.
 You will receive anesthesia and will not be permitted to go home alone.